remnrem/luna-doc/docs/ref/spindles-so.md

                                             collate list-all-spindles'
 ```

-The total _m_-spindle density is 4.89 spindles per second, i.e. this
+The total _m_-spindle density is 4.89 spindles per minute, i.e. this
 estimates the total unique number of spindles over this broad frequency
 range ( with target frequencies of 10-16 Hz and each wavelet spanning approximately
 plus/minus 2 Hz):